 Winning an Inspire! tutor award encouraged me to reflect on just how much I enjoy helping my students to enjoy learning and achieve their ‘dream degree’ or move into higher education.
 Their feedback and emails of how appreciative they all have been of the course and how it has opened many doors for them, always brings a smile to my face.

-Rameh O’Sullivan (Cardiff Metropolitan University, Widening Access) won an Inspire!
+Guest blog by Rameh O’Sullivan (Cardiff Metropolitan University, Widening Access) won an Inspire!
 Tutor Award in 2019 for her inspirational achievements in tutoring.